Murray918/wdi-10-lessons/unit_1/w01d03/homework/README.md

 #
 ```

 4. Write a loop that console logs an "upside down right" isosceles triangle made of '#' that has the height and length of the argument.
+This is also tricky.

 >Ex: argument is 7
 ```